 What's your problem?

-You want to impeach him because somebody in some room said they heard him on the telephone.
+You want to impeach him because somebody in some room said they heard him on the telephone?

-You know, Newsweek had to end up firing.
+People know Newsweek had to end up firing.

-Oh my god, that's the editor.
+Oh my God, that's editor.

 Well, no, they didn't fire.

-They end up they fired the reporter.
+They fired the reporter.

 They demoted an editor who claimed Trump was golfing on Thanksgiving.